On this page you'll find information on the healthcare access you're entitled to and how to get it, whether you're:

 You can find out more from HM Revenue and Customs:

 Students in Luxembourg

-All students enrolled at university in Luxembourg must have health coverage.
+All students enrolled at a university in Luxembourg must have health cover.

-If you do not have private insurance, you must personally enrol with the Joint Social Security Centre (CCSS) who will manage your contributions to be covered for healthcare.
+If you do not have private insurance, you must personally enroll with the Joint Social Security Centre (CCSS), who'll manage your contributions to be covered for healthcare.